analyst@nohacky:~/threat-actors$

 U.S. Election Interference — DNC / Podesta Breach2016

 Compromised the Democratic National Committee and John Podesta's email through spear-phishing, exfiltrating thousands of emails subsequently released via WikiLeaks and DCLeaks.
 The operation was designed not just for intelligence collection but to influence the U.S. presidential election.
-Indicted by Mueller investigation (GRU Officers Indictment, July 2018).
+A Mueller investigation grand jury indicted 12 GRU Unit 26165 officers in July 2018, and the U.S. Department of Justice charged five GRU officers in October 2018 for related influence and disinformation operations including attacks on WADA, the OPCW, and a U.S. nuclear facility.

 Operation Sofacy — German Bundestag Breach2015

 Compromised the IT systems of the German Parliament, exfiltrating approximately 16 gigabytes of data over several weeks.
 The breach required a complete system rebuild of Parliament's IT infrastructure.
-German authorities formally attributed the attack to APT28/GRU in 2020.
+German authorities formally attributed the attack to APT28/GRU in May 2020.
+The same period saw APT28 compromise France's TV5 Monde television station, as confirmed by CrowdStrike.

 Olympic Destroyer / 2018 Winter Olympics2018